-It is now well established, indeed few academic administrators would disagree, that academic freedom firmly secures faculty members' rights to direct and control their own scholarly research and classroom instruction.
-By attempting to force assignment of faculty research inventions and, more broadly, intangible assets in any form, to universities (as university administrations frequently do today), the institutions are effectively arguing that faculty lose academic freedom the moment they become inventors, at which point their scholarly autonomy is lost and they become mere employees.
+Few academic administrators would now disagree that academic freedom firmly secures faculty members' rights to direct and control their own scholarly research and classroom instruction.
+By attempting to assign ownership of faculty research inventions (and, more broadly, intangible assets in any form) to institutions, university administrations are effectively arguing that faculty members lose academic freedom the moment they become inventors, at which point their scholarly autonomy disappears and they become mere employees.
 The argument amounts to an assertion of employer control over faculty research, including the dissemination and possible future uses of academic research discoveries and results.
 Such a claim is as objectionable for faculty research as it is for classroom instruction.
-It is also objectionable to other types of investigators who may be formally recognized and named as inventors of academic discoveries, such as postdoctoral fellows and students, who should never be expected to give away such rights wholesale to their universities.
+It is also objectionable to postdoctoral fellows and students, who should never be expected to give away their rights as inventors to their universities.

-Of course professors (and other kinds of academic investigators) may choose to negotiate separate contractual agreements with their universities outside of their normal teaching, research, and scholarly responsibilities.
-These agreements typically involve the performance of optional tasks that may be expressly identified in advance as "works for hire," in which university ownership claims to resulting IP may be reasonably included by mutual agreement.
-Such a situation might arise, for example, if a professor voluntarily consents to signing a discrete "work for hire" contract to develop a new online course, which permits the university to own and distribute that course through its online education division.
-This is altogether different, however, from the current situation where universities are claiming automatic, broad ownership rights to all IP developed in the course of faculty's ordinary and continuing research, scholarship, and teaching.
+Of course, professors (and other kinds of academic investigators) may choose to negotiate separate contractual agreements with their universities outside of their normal teaching, research, and scholarly responsibilities.
+These agreements typically involve the performance of optional tasks that may be expressly identified in advance as "works for hire," in which university ownership claims to resulting intellectual property may be reasonably included by mutual agreement.
+Such a situation might arise, for example, if a professor voluntarily consents to signing a discrete work-for-hire contract to develop a new online course.
+This kind of arrangement-which permits a university to own and distribute a course through its online education division-is altogether different from university claims to automatic, broad ownership of all intellectual property developed in the course of ordinary and continuing faculty research, scholarship, and teaching.
 Such claims pose a direct challenge to academic freedom because they undermine faculty members' ability to control and direct the dissemination of their research.